Encapsulife Prepares for Human Trials

-February, 2012 — A Statement by Encapsulife Chairman, Dr. Taylor Wang: “We are now entering the third year of an important and successful three-year collaboration with Harvard Medical School.
-Our recent success in diabetes management in NHP chimpanzee is very encouraging.
+February, 2012 — A Statement by Encapsulife Chairman, Dr. Taylor Wang: “We are now entering the third year of an important and successful three-year study.
+Our recent success in diabetes management in NHP non-human primates is very encouraging.
 Using our Bio-artificial pancreas ‘patch’ technology, we have demonstrated long-term islet in vivo survival.
 We should be in the position to address FDA requirements for human clinical trials this year.”

 Encapsulife Files Patent Application for Bio-Artifical Pancreas "Patch"